 Ireland has a tax credit system when calculating the income tax.
 Once the Irish income that will be taxed is determined, the tax is calculated and, if any, tax credits are deducted.
 Irish employees must apply for a Certificate of Tax Credits and Standard Rate Cut Off Point that will allow the PAYE (Pay As You Earn) system to calculate the personal tax credit and band.
+Our Irish company formation experts can tell you more details about the PAYE system.
 The income tax also applies to all properties, gain and profits.
 The taxable income is divided into Irish schedules, as it follows:

 The standard rate for the income tax is 20% and applies to the first 33,800 euros for individuals without any children, for the first 37,800 euros for singles, widowed individuals or single parents and the for the first 42,800 euros for married couples.
 The Irish tax system also comprises a higher income tax rate established at 40%.

 Companies in Ireland are subject to the corporate tax of 12.5% applied to trading activities and 25% applied to non-trading activities.
 Non-trading activities are represented by dividends earned from foreign companies, rentals, interests and royalties.
 However, Ireland has concluded many double taxation agreements in order to avoid certain incomes such as dividends to be taxed twice.
 Foreign companies are also applied the 12.5% corporate tax rate which is what makes Ireland a very attractive destination for foreign investors.